Financial Assistance, Pet Insurance, Fundraising

 Each will have its own application process and any eligibility requirements listed on their web page.
 You may need to apply to several places to find ONE that has the funds available and approves your request.
 Most will not cover the full cost of a service.
 Most will not reimburse your expenses, they will only pay the veterinarian directly.

-**No Kill Pima County has modest funding to help with unexpected veterinary needs of pet owners in Pima County.
+**No Kill Pima County has modest funding to help with unexpected veterinary needs of pet owners and community cat caretakers in Pima County.
 Give us a call for more info 520-477-7401

 • The Doctor Steve Abrams Memorial Foundation-Petsavers, Inc. provides grants for sick/injured pets who would not get treatment due to financial constraints.
 Must be contacted by the sponsoring veterinarian.
 You can submit your vets name at the website to be a sponsor with them. (currently Speedway Vet Hospital is the only one in Pima County registered).
 Must be denied Care Credit first and have positive prognosis. https://doctorsteve.org/pet-parents-support/?

 • Mosby Foundation provides non-emergency care of critically sick, injured, abused and neglected dogs through financial support and public education.
 Must apply online at: http://www.themosbyfoundation.org/what.html